Green Ginger first came together in the line up they still have today (Louis Robinson; John Finch; Richard Cowie; Chris Hartley) in the summer of

 John and Louis renewed contact and John visited Louis in Atlanta in 2008.
 They appeared and sang together at Raggamuffin Music Hall in Roswell, Atlanta.
 The search then started for Richard and Chris (and Chris Barker - who had been their sound man from the beginning) and fully reunited, they performed together in Bury in 2015.

-Together again, the old spark is still there, they have new songs that Louis has written and they are ready to perform again, whenever they can!
+Together again, the old spark is still there, they have new songs that Louis has written and they are ready to perform again, whenever (and wherever)they can!